argrelay/argrelay/docs/notes/code_style.md

     *   `remote_client_command`

-    After all, the three keywords (`local` | `remote`, `command`, `client`) are pressent in any of the naming style and there is no ambiguity in meaning.
+    After all, the three keywords (`local` | `remote`, `command`, `client`) are present in any of the naming style and there is no ambiguity in meaning.

 *   Use new lines excessively - prefer "tall" code rather than "wide" one.